drocheam/optrace/docs/source/details/tracing.rst

-The tracing process primarily involves three key steps: detecting surface hits, calculating refraction indices and directions, and managing rays that do not make contact with a surface.
+The tracing process primarily involves three key steps: detecting surface hits, calculating refraction indices and directions, and managing rays that do not contact a surface.
 For ideal lenses, filters, and apertures, only one instance of surface hit detection is required, whereas a standard lens requires two.